 - 1. Clearly unsatisfactory achievement in either the theoretical or the practicum components of a nursing course - 2.
-Failure to earn at least a 75% minimum exam average in required nursing courses in the traditional undergraduate nursing program - 3.
-Failure to submit course assignments or projects - 4.
-Failure to meet make-up requirements in relation to course work missed - 5.
+Failure to submit course assignments or projects - 3.
+Failure to meet make-up requirements in relation to course work missed - 4.
 Failure to appear for the final examination, unless prevented by illness or other emergency from taking the examination at the scheduled time.
 In this case the Dean's Office must be notified.
-See University Catalogue for policy. - 6.
-Offenses as defined by the University of Wisconsin Board of Regents in Chapter UWS 17 and published on the Dean of Students website. - 7.
-Failure to comply with attendance policy as stated in writing by the instructor.
+See University Catalogue for policy. - 5.
+Offenses as defined by the University of Wisconsin Board of Regents in Chapter UWS 17 and published on the Dean of Students website. - 6.
+Failure to comply with attendance policy as stated in writing by the instructor